SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_ARCHITECTURE.md

 5. **AI-friendly** — LLMs can read and work with your notes directly

-## Versioning
+## Status

-⚠️ **Cairn-PKM is in active development (pre-release).**
+⚠️ **Cairn-PKM is in active development (pre-release version 0.5.0).**

-All components use semantic versioning with 0.x.y format:
-- **0.x.y signals**: Subject to breaking changes, interfaces may evolve
-- **MINOR (0.x.0)**: New features, workflow changes
-- **PATCH (0.x.y)**: Bug fixes, documentation improvements

-See _VERSION-POLICY.md for complete versioning rules and update guidelines.

-**Current system version: 0.5.0**

-Individual commands may be at different versions based on their maturity level.
+Breaking changes may occur between releases.
+Commands and workflows may evolve as the system matures.

 ---